Curricular Practical Training

 Academic Units (schools or academic departments) determine whether to incorporate practical training into the curriculum and stipulate when students may pursue practical training.
 F-1 students in programs that do not have the option of practical training for credit are not eligible for CPT.
 Not all programs give credit for practical training or allow for paid practical training.

 CPT is available only prior to completion of the academic program.
 CPT employment may not delay completion of the academic program.
 Undergraduate students must have declared their major prior to applying for CPT.
 CPT is not approved for minors.
-F-1 students interested in acquiring CPT authorization are required to attend an Off-Campus Employment Workshop to learn the regulatory requirements and authorization procedure.
+F-1 students interested in acquiring CPT authorization are required to attend an Off-Campus Employment Workshop to learn the regulatory requirements and authorization procedure—please see our event calendar for upcoming workshops.

 F-1 students eligible for CPT are: